inakypg/tcf/doc/03-server-setup.rst

   Serial access to a console can be provided and through it networking can be configured.

+- A PC-class machine can be setup so that via the control of a Provisioning OS, it can be imaged to partition disks or install whichever operating systems in the disks.

+  This allows testcases to start by ensuring the machine is properly imaged to a well known setup before starting.

+  POS imaging can allow for very fast deployment times (below 1 minute) to fresh OS versions.
+It requires a more complex setup that depends on the characteristics of the machines to support and it is described :ref:`here <pos_setup>`.

 Configuring things that get plugged to the targets
 --------------------------------------------------